-How to Get Rid of Spiders in Portland
+How to Get Rid of Spiders Near Portland

 You might expect to see some spiders while out hiking the beautiful trails at Forest Park, but you don’t want them in or around your home.
 Unless, of course, you are part of the Paxton Gate crowd and like your creepy crawlies pinned under glass.

 For most, spiders are a source of anxiety, and sometimes can even be dangerous.
 If you want to get rid of spiders, here’s what you need to know about spider control.

 Types of Spiders in Portland, Oregon

 There are over 500 species of spiders in Oregon, but four are prevalent in the Portland area.